Applying to TOAF? Here are some useful tips to help you prepare your application.

 Don’t neglect your images!
 Your images are an important part of your application.
 You may only submit 7 images of your work so they need to be eye catching!

-Images should be high-resolution, clear, in-focus and well-lit so that the jury can properly assess your work.
-Jurors will be viewing applications from a projector in a dark room.
+Jurors will be viewing your images blown up, and projected on a screen.
+It is very important images are high-resolution, clear, in-focus and well-lit so that your work can be properly assessed.
 Take a fews test shots, review them on your computer, and make sure that they are oriented in the proper direction before uploading your images.

 We recommend hiring a professional photographer to document your work, if you don’t have experience making digital images.
 If that is not an option, here are a some tips for shooting good images yourself:

-- We don't recommend that you use your phone camera to capture this work!
+- We do not recommend using your phone camera to capture this work!
 Ask a friend or colleague to borrow their camera.
 Cell phone photos are more prone to distortion.